jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

 ### Lab

-__Objectives__
+#### Lab Objectives

 This lab will allow you to create shell scripts.
 Use positional parameters, control structures, and write cron jobs.

-__Outcomes__
+#### Lab Outcomes

 At the completion of this lab you will further your knowledge of shell scripting and enhance your abilities using Bash shell scripts.

-__Notes__

-In the Github repo provided to you please create a folder in your ITMO-556 directory named Chapter-08.
+In the GitHub repo provided to you please create a folder in your ITMO-556 directory named Chapter-08.
 In this directory you will create a file called ReadMe.md and all of the answers, screenshots, and code will be contained in this document.
-Submit to Blackboard just your Github URL.
+Submit to Blackboard just your GitHub URL.

 1) What would be the command to create an array in Bash named itemARRAY?

-1) Write a shell script that declares an array in Bash named dirarr.
-Using the mapfile command - redirect the output of the ls -l ~ command into the array previously named and echo out the 3rd and 4th elements of that array.
+1) Write a shell script that declares an array in Bash named `dirarr`.
+Using the `mapfile` command - redirect the output of the ls -l ~ command into the array previously named and echo out the 3rd and 4th elements of that array.

 1) Write a for loop to iterate through that array and print every element of the line out on the screen.
 (Make sure you detect the length of the array and use a $LENGTH variable as your sentinel condition.

 1) Write the syntax to make a cronjob execute 5 minutes past every hour everyday to execute the shellscript you previously made to store the content of ls -l ~ into an array named dirarr.

 1) From the clones textbook code,  locate the file install-java8.sh located in the **files/Chapter-08/lab** directory.
-Modify the script to include IF statements to check for the existance of the path ```/datapool1``` and to print an error message if the path does not exist.
+Modify the script to include IF statements to check for the existence of the path ```/datapool1``` and to print an error message if the path does not exist.

 1) Modify install-java8.sh again--this time take a positional parameter and put that in place of the directory name ```/datapoo1``` (this will allow you to customize the install location of the shell script).

 1) Modify the install-java8.sh from the previous question to count the number of positional parameters and if less than 1 or more than 1 stop execution of the script.

 1) Create a directory in ```~``` named ```topsecret```.
 In that directory create a file named xfile.txt.
-Write a shell script to check if that file has executable permission by passing the filename as a positional paramter.
+Write a shell script to check if that file has executable permission by passing the filename as a positional parameter.
 If TRUE print a message.
 If FALSE print an error message that the positional parameter name of the file is not executable.

 1) Write a shell script to check in the ~/topsecret directory to see if a given file name exists.
 If TRUE print a message else print an error message with the given file name being passed.